benfrick/docs-portfolio/doc/commerce/checkout/overview-checkout.md

 </ul>
 </aside>

-* [Supported Countries & Currencies:](/doc/commerce/checkout/checkout-country-currency.html) Refer to this guide for the list of supported country code and currency code combinations allowed by Cart & Checkout.
+* [Supported Countries](/doc/commerce/reference/global.html) Refer to this guide for the list of supported country code, language, and currency code combinations.

 * [Wishlist:](/doc/commerce/checkout/use-wishlists.html) Learn how to add Wishlist to your shopping experience.